queenslaynaila/Save-up-backend/README.md

 ## Getting Started
-This guide will assist you in setting up and exploring the SaveUp Backend API.
-SaveUp is a mobile application designed to empower users to save money effectively and efficiently.
-This backend API serves as the foundation for the SaveUp app, enabling users to save, track expenses, and withdraw their savings.

-To understand the custom error codes used in our PostgreSQL functions & procedures, refer to the [Custom PostgreSQL Error Codes Documentation](./error-codes.md) for detailed descriptions and usage examples.
+To understand the custom error codes used in PostgreSQL functions & procedures, refer to the [Custom PostgreSQL Error Codes Documentation](./error-codes.md) for detailed descriptions and usage examples.

 ## Technology Stack